Creating your CV

 - CVs are often requested as part of the application process.

-- You will need one if you are making speculative enquiries to an organisation to find out if there are any potential opportunities for you.
+- You will need one if you are making speculative enquiries to organisations to find out if there are any potential opportunities for you.

 - Recruitment agencies usually ask for a CV.